Keio University

 Leaving a Positive Lasting Impression on Everyone Involved

-Ome Keiyu Hospital (hereinafter referred to as "the hospital") has 526 authorized beds.
-The average age of inpatients is approximately 90 years, the average length of stay is 3 years and 4 months, 90% have dementia, and 60% are discharged upon death.
-It is a long-term care bed facility that serves as a "final abode."
-The hospital was opened in 1980 with 147 beds by founder Nobuo Otsuka, with the goal of creating a "facility where I could feel safe entrusting my own parents."
+Ome Keiyu Hospital (hereinafter referred to as "the hospital") has 526 licensed beds.
+The average age of inpatients is approximately 90 years, the average length of stay is 3 years and 4 months, 90% have dementia, and 60% pass away at the hospital.
+It is a long-term care facility that serves as a "final home."
+The hospital was opened in 1980 with 147 beds by its founder, Nobuo Otsuka, with the goal of creating a "facility where I would feel safe entrusting my own parents."

 At that time, geriatric hospitals had a strong image of being dark, dirty, and smelly.
-However, he aimed to wipe out that image and provide solid care until the very end for families who wanted to, or felt they should, look after their loved ones themselves.
-Various systems were created with a focus on realizing a response that would prevent family members from feeling guilty after admission.
-He stated that the quality of staff is the greatest challenge to achieving a "rich final stage of life."
+However, we aimed to wipe out that image and provide solid care until the very end for families who wanted to, or felt they should, look after their loved ones themselves.
+We have developed various systems with a focus on ensuring that families do not have to feel guilty after admission.
+Furthermore, he stated that the quality of the staff is the greatest challenge in realizing a "rich final stage of life."

 I joined the hospital in 1994, the year Japan's aging rate exceeded 14% and the country entered an "aging society."

-Thirty years ago, while death was still a taboo subject, our hospital looked ahead to death and aimed to ensure that the individuals and their families had no regrets.
-We worked toward the goal of "creating a rich final stage of life" as a multidisciplinary team, aiming to leave a positive lasting impression on everyone involved after the person passed away.
-What the hospital has valued is not just dying well, but care that supports living out the time in one's final years to the fullest.
+Thirty years ago, while death was still a taboo subject, our hospital looked death in the face and aimed to ensure that neither the individuals nor their families had any regrets.
+We worked as a multidisciplinary team with the goal of "creating a rich final stage of life" to leave a positive lasting impression on everyone involved after a patient passes away.
+What our hospital has valued is not just dying well, but care that supports living out the time in one's final years to the fullest.

-Recently, the term "shukatsu" (end-of-life planning) has become widely used, but until recently, there was an era when talking about death was avoided as being "unlucky."
+Recently, the term "shukatsu" (end-of-life planning) has become widely used, but until a short while ago, there was an era when "talking about death is bad luck" and the subject was avoided.
 At our hospital, upon admission, we ask, "When was the most brilliant period of your life?"
-This is to learn about their past lives, habits, hobbies, and wishes, and to apply this to daily care.
+This is to learn about their past lives, habits, hobbies, and wishes, and to apply this to their daily care.
 Based on the life of each super-elderly person, we have considered the best care for that individual.

 People sometimes say they want to die a "pin-pin korori" (dying suddenly after a long, healthy life), but that is by no means easy.
-Humans are beings who will inevitably face death, and for the super-elderly, it cannot be denied that death is close even in terms of chronological age.
-That is precisely why our hospital has provided care while looking ahead to death.
-We believe this is not mere "looking after" someone, but the practice of end-of-life care that aims to maintain the quality of life to the maximum until the very end.*1
+Humans are beings who will inevitably face death, and for the super-elderly, it cannot be denied that death is close in terms of chronological age.
+That is precisely why our hospital has provided care while facing death.
+We believe this is not merely "looking after" someone, but the practice of end-of-life care that aims to maintain the maximum quality of life until the very end.*1

 The term end-of-life care began to be used in the United States in the 1990s.
-While in Europe it is defined relatively narrowly as "comprehensive care provided to patients whose death is imminent," in North America it is viewed broadly as "a period spanning years that begins from the point when the patient, family, and medical professionals become aware of death."*2 In the care of the super-elderly, especially those with dementia, it is difficult to clearly indicate when the goal will arrive.
-Even in the Japan Geriatrics Society's "Position Statement on Medical Care and Care at the End of Life for the Elderly," the "end stage of life" is not defined by numerical values.*3
+While in Europe it is defined relatively narrowly as "comprehensive care provided to patients for whom death is imminent," in North America it is viewed broadly as "a period spanning years that begins from the point when patients, families, and healthcare providers become aware of death."*2 In the care of the super-elderly, especially those with dementia, it is difficult to clearly indicate when the goal will arrive.
+Even in the Japan Geriatrics Society's "Position Statement on Medical Care and Care at the End of Life for the Elderly," the "final stage of life" is not defined by numerical values.*3

-In the accumulation of the same tasks, such as assistance with meals three times a day and repeated excretion care, one can sometimes lose sight of the meaning of care.
-However, the essence of end-of-life care is said to be valuing the quality of life until the end and supporting the person so they can experience a "good death."*4 For the super-elderly, more than the latest or best medical treatment, it is meticulous daily care that is valuable care that maintains dignity.
-I believe that the care we have provided at this hospital has been exactly that practice.
+In the accumulation of the same tasks, such as assistance with meals three times a day and repeated toileting care, one can sometimes lose sight of the meaning of care.
+However, the essence of end-of-life care is said to be valuing the quality of life until the end and supporting the person so they can experience a "good death."*4 For the super-elderly, more than the latest or best medical treatment, it is meticulous daily care that is valuable care for maintaining dignity.
+I believe that the care we have provided at our hospital has been exactly that practice.

 III.
 Focusing on the "Remaining Functions" of the Super-Elderly